-SOURCE: The Innovation Group and JLARC staff analysis.
+SOURCE.
+The innovation Group and JEARC start analysis.

 Some Virginia casino revenue would come from repatriation of spending on gaming by Virginia residents who currently gamble at casinos in other states (sidebar).
-Repatriation is projected to account for about \$86 million (9 percent) of total net neighboring states, TIG gaming revenue statewide.
-Because of its relative proximity to large casino markets in Maryland and West Virginia, a Richmond casino would be expected to repatriate the greatest amount of Virginia residents' casino gaming spending, primarily from those customers who currently travel to casinos in states north and west of Virginia (e.g. North Carolina (Raleigh-Maryland and West Virginia).
+Repatriation is projected to account for about \$86 million (9 percent) of total net gaming revenue statewide.
+Because of its relative proximity to large casino markets in Maryland and West Virginia, a Richmond casino would be expected to repatriate the greatest amount of Virginia residents' casino gaming spending, primarily from those customers who currently travel to casinos in states north and west of Virginia (e.g. Maryland and West Virginia).

-The Danville and Bristol casinos would be the most vulnerable to future out-of-state Tennessee (Knoxville competition because of their reliance on revenue from out-of-state customers, primarily from northeastern Tennessee and north-central North Carolina.
+The Danville and Bristol casinos would be the most vulnerable to future out-of-state Tennessee (Knoxville area).
+These casino primarily from northeastern Tennessee and north-central North Carolina.
 TIG assessed the estimated impact of casino development in neighboring states (sidebar).
-In this scenario, a Danville casino's annual net gaming revenue is estimated to decrease there are no current by approximately 36 percent and Bristol's by 13 percent.
-Gaming tax revenue generated by each would decline proportionately to net gaming revenue.
+In this scenario, a Danville casino's annual net gaming revenue is estimated to decrease by approximately 36 percent and Bristol's by 13 percent.
+Gaming tax revenue generated proposals for casinos these locations.